Music.

 Lifestyle

-As it is referred to, the French Paradox is based on data of the French population, showing they have a lower number of heart and vacillatory issues than Americans while eating more fat.
+As it is referred to, the French paradox is based on data from the French population, showing that they have fewer heart and vascular issues than Americans while eating more fat.
 This was initially attributed to red wine consumption.
 It’s now understood that red wine’s alcohol and better fat types, naturally saturated fats, are probably the beneficial factors responsible for the French Paradox.
-The healthful Mediterranean Diet, like the French diet, includes red wine in moderation.
+Like the French diet, the healthful Mediterranean Diet includes red wine in moderation.
 Other components of Mediterranean countries’ diet must be considered: wine consumption slows down food intake, small portions are more enjoyable, and sitting down and eating mindfully increases the pleasure of eating less with satisfaction.

 Health is better with wine